polyaxon/polyaxon/site/integrations/letsencrypt.md

 ## Polyaxon Cloud

-All **Polyaxon Cloud** come with automatic SSL enabled by default and require no setup of any kind.
+**Polyaxon Cloud** comes with automatic SSL enabled by default and requires no setup of any kind.

 ## Self-Hosting